Low-overhead quantum computing with the color code: The color code

-\textit{Quantum computing with the color code.}---We begin by describing our scheme for fault-tolerant quantum computing.
-The color code~\cite{2006bombin} is defined on a three-colorable lattice where faces are given a color (red, green or blue) such that no two adjacent faces have the same color.
-A qubit is placed on each vertex, with a Pauli-X type stabilizer and a Pauli-Z type stabilizer on each face.
-We assign each lattice boundary a color (red, green or blue) such that the vertices of a boundary of a given color support no faces of that color.
+The color code~\cite{2006bombin} is defined on a three-colorable lattice where faces are given a color, red, green or blue, such that no two adjacent faces have the same color.
+A qubit is placed on each vertex, indexed with labels $v$, with a Pauli-$X$ type stabilizer and a Pauli-$Z$ type stabilizer on each face, with indices $f$.
+The encoded subspace, spanned by code states $|\psi \rangle$, is such that $ S | \psi \rangle = | \psi \rangle $ for commuting stabilizer operators $S$~\cite{Gottesman97}.
+For the color code we have two types of stabilizers, Pauli-$X$- and Pauli-$Z$-type stabilizers

+respectively, where $X_v$ and $Z_v$ are standard Pauli matrices acting on vertices $v$ and $\partial f$ denotes the vertices lying on face $f$.
+We assign each lattice boundary one of three colors, red, green or blue, such that the vertices of lying at boundary of a given color support no faces of that color.
+We note that some boundary vertices only support a face of a single color.
+We say that these vertices lie at a corner of the boundary.
+With our definition, these corner vertices support two boundaries of different color.
+We can think of these corners as locations where the color of the lattice boundary changes.

-We encode logical data qubits using triangular color codes which have one boundary of each color~\cite{2006bombin}.
-We write the stabilizer group~\cite{Gottesman97} of the data qubits as $\mathcal{S}_\textrm{data}$.
-This encoding has a transversal implementation of all of the single-qubit Clifford gates~\cite{2006bombin} and, moreover, all of its logical Pauli operators can be supported entirely on any one of its three boundaries.
+In our scheme, we encode logical data qubits using copies of the triangular color code with one boundary of each color~\cite{2006bombin}; see Fig.~\ref{Fig:triangle} where we show a single copy of the code.
+We index the logical data qubits with indices $1 \le j \le N$.
+We write the stabilizer group of the data qubits as $\mathcal{S}_\textrm{data}$.
+This encoding has a transversal implementation of all single-qubit Clifford gates~\cite{2006bombin} and, moreover, all of its logical Pauli operators can be supported entirely on any one of its three boundaries.
+Specifically, we can write down logical operators

+where we take the product over all of the vertices of data qubit $j$ supported on the red boundary.
 The latter property is favorable for quantum computing by lattice surgery~\cite{Litinski_2019}.
-With this encoding, we perform logic gates by making fault-tolerant logical Pauli measurements.
-These measurements are implemented using an ancillary resource comprised of a lattice of qubits with its boundary aligned with one of the three colored boundaries of each of the data qubits; see Fig.~\ref{Fig:Architecture}.